 The ideas presented in District 9 are vital to each and every one of us.
 It is what every living human being needs to think about, but also what we are so desperate to ignore.
 This is what science fiction should be, this is what it can do.
 The next time someone tries to tell you that your favorite genre holds no purpose, you sit them down to watch District 9.

 You show them how to use the past to decipher the future, and how it teaches you to be better.

-Emily Asher-Perrin supports non-human rights.
+Emmet Asher-Perrin supports non-human rights.
 You can bug her on Twitter and read more of her work here and elsewhere.